 Brian Tashima: Introduction to Independent Writing & Publishing

-Brian Tashima is the author of the Joel Suzuki series, an award-winning, seven-volume set of young adult science fiction/fantasy novels about a teenage guitarist who travels to another world where his autism is a source of magic.
-Brian is happy to share what he has learned through his own experiences and writing journey.
-Bring your questions!
+Brian Tashima is the author and publisher of the Joel Suzuki series, an award-winning seven-volume collection of young adult science-fiction and fantasy novels about a teenage guitarist who travels to another world where his autism is a source of magic.

 Saturday, June 20th, 2026